 All crimes are preceded by surveillance.
 It might be as simple as some crack head at your local mall watching the exit as you leave.
 If they think you look like an easy victim they may follow you to your car and try to rob or carjack you.

 Then there’s more “advanced” surveillance where it might be an ex-lover (or someone they have hired) who is stalking you and following you to work, the gym, or other places you frequent.

 If you think someone may be following you and you want to determine if they really are (and prove that you’re not imagining it) what you want to do is run a surveillance detection route (SDR).

 Here’s how to put together an SDR like the pros.
 (This is what I do when someone hires my investigations company, Global Protection and Intelligence.)

-First, we plan a SDR for our client.
+First, we plan a surveillance detection route for our client.
 We find out places that our client frequently visits, such as the grocery store, Starbucks, the gym, Macy’s, etc. Once we know a client’s favorite places we lay out the SDR so that it will look like a normal day of errands for our client and won’t be suspicious to anyone following them.

 For example, we would have them leave their house at 10:05am and go to their first Cover Stop, which would be Starbucks.
 They would stay at Starbucks for 15 minutes and then drive to their next Cover Stop, which would be Macy’s to look at clothes.
 They would spend 45 minutes at Macy’s.